OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 2. In Word, close the task pane if it's already open.
 On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

-3. In the task pane, choose **Insert Paragraph** at least three times to ensure that there are a few paragraphs in the document.
+3. In the task pane, choose the **Insert Paragraph** button at least three times to ensure that there are a few paragraphs in the document.

 4. Choose the **Insert Image** button and note that an image is inserted at the end of the document.